 What does “whole person” mean?

 It means that your personal doctor is in charge of making sure all your care needs are addressed.
 If you need care that your personal doctor cannot provide, a member of the Medical Home team will help to ensure that you get that care.
-This includes care for all stages of life; acute care; chronic care; preventive services and end of life care.
+This includes care for all stages of life; acute care; chronic care; behavioral health; preventive services and end of life care.

 What is your Medical Home’s responsibility?

 - Help you address any health issues including behavioral health needs you have throughout your lifespan by providing complete care and self-management support.

 - Help you find resources in your community that benefit you and your family.